Ledger-Donjon/action-cargo-checkct/README.md

 ### Parameter: binsec-version

-Enforce the used `binsec` version.
+Enforce the `binsec` version used.

 This parameter is optional.
 By default the latest `binsec` version will be used.

 ### Parameter: unisim-version

-Enforce the used `unisim-archsec` version.
+Enforce the `unisim-archsec` version used.

 This parameter is optional.
 By default the latest `unisim-archsec` version will be used.

+### Parameter: cargo-checkct-ref

+Enforce the `cargo-checkct` reference used.

+This parameter is optional.
+By default the a commit is fixed to a tested `cargo-checkct` version for the default `binsec` and `unisim-archsec` versions.
+But it could also be set to `main` for instance.

 ### Parameter: skip_unknown

 Do not raise an error if `binsec` cannot conclude on the tested implementation.

 This parameter is optional.
 By default, the flag is not set (`false`).

 ### Parameter: timeout